ChuuniMage/krzysztophor/commandDev/oneArg.md

         break;
 ```

-The new `join` command is split into two asynchronous functions, and a type definition:
+The new `join` command is split into two asynchronous functions, and a type definition.
+The type definition, and one of those functions, are extracted to the `chanUtils.ts` file, which is a dependency of `botCommands.ts` .

+The type definition defines an object that we want to return with , a set of three values
+  - `discordJoinDate`, the date the user joined Discord
+  - `serverJoinDate`, the date the user joined the server
+  - `memberName`, The user's name.

+The `returnJoinDates` function asynchronously fetches the data we need for our `joinCommand` function, in a similar way to, and returns our `joinDateObject` with the values associated.

 ```typescript
 type joinDateObjectType = {